 Subscribe to the monthly e-newsletter, Free to Serve

 Join the Call to Prayer for Life, Marriage & Religious Liberty and receive a new prayer intention each week by email, text message or Facebook.

 Celebrated on the last Sunday of the liturgical year, the Solemnity of Christ the King was instituted by Pope Pius XI in 1925 with his encyclical Quas primas to respond to growing secularism.
-He recognized that attempting to "thrust Jesus Christ and his holy law" out of public life would result in continuing discord among people and nations.
+The Holy Father saw that attempting to “thrust Jesus Christ and his holy law” out of public life would result in continuing discord among people and nations.

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided

 solely for the user's convenience.
 By providing this link, the United